 Lastly and most importantly, we believe that diversity sits at the heart of innovation.
 Our team reached gender parity in 2018, while 65% are New Canadians.
 We believe that the range of perspectives and lived experiences on our team help us to build better, more empathetic, and well-rounded software solutions.

 C) How does this company promote learning and professional development?

 The line between working and learning doesn’t exist here at Cetaris.
 One of the company’s core values is ‘Always Learn and Share’, and this is highlighted from the time new team members are onboarded.
 The process begins with peer-to-peer sessions on business process, tools, and frameworks.
-Multiple communication channels, daily huddles, weekly team meetings devote time and space to sharing informal learning, trends, tools, and solutions.
+Multiple communication channels, daily huddles, and weekly team meetings devote time and space to sharing informal learning, trends, tools, and solutions.

-Individual learning supports come in many forms from online materials, subscriptions, and meet ups to formal training, and professional conferences, as well as job shadowing, cross training or time during work to prepare for an industry exam.
-Space is made for different learning styles, and there are never any prescribed, one-size-fits-all solutions.
+Individual learning supports come in many forms from online materials, subscriptions, and meet-ups to formal training, and professional conferences, as well as job shadowing, cross training or time during work to prepare for an industry exam.
+Space is made for different learning styles, and there are never any prescribed one-size-fits-all solutions.

 Plus, team members who pursue programs of study and certification receive financial rewards for every exam completed as well as time and support to implement their learning into new projects.